kramea/aibedo/docs/source/_build/html/_sources/datasets/index.rst.txt

 In addition to ESM data, we also employ "reanalysis" datasets as validation datasets.
 Namely the `Modern-Era Retrospective analysis for Research and Applications, Version 2 (MERRA2) <https://gmao.gsfc.nasa.gov/reanalysis/MERRA-2/>`_ and the `ECMWF Reanalysis version 5 (ERA5) <https://www.ecmwf.int/en/forecasts/datasets/reanalysis-datasets/era5>`_.
 Reanalyses are models which ingest large quantities observational data to estimate the historical evolution of the atmosphere, thus providing an estimate of a wide range of atmospheric variables over the entire globe.
 While these data are exactly the same as observational data, they are the best method of obtaining physically consistent and complete climate data representing the recent past of the Earth's atmosphere.
+MERRA2 includes data from 1980 to 2020 at 0.5 degree resolution and ERA5 includes data from 1979 to 2021 at 0.25 degree resolution.

 Preprocessing
 --------------